openfisca/openfisca-core/.conda/README.md

 ## Automatic upload

-The CI automaticaly upload the PyPi package, see the `.github/workflow.yml`, step `publish-to-conda`.
+The CI automatically uploads the PyPi package; see the `.github/workflow.yml`, step `publish-to-conda`.

 ## Manual actions for first time publishing